Our brokerage and transportation services ensure our customers are always compliant to customs rules and regulations.

 Non Resident Importer

-If you’re a non-Canadian business looking to extend your reach into Canada, you may want to look into the Non-Resident Importer program (NRI).
-The NRI gives your business the same edge that Canadian companies enjoy without having a physical presence in the country.
+If you’re a non-Canadian business looking to extend your reach into Canada, you may want to look into being a Non-Resident Importer (NRI).
+Being an NRI gives your business the same edge that Canadian companies enjoy without having a physical presence in the country.